Bobj2018/Sprint-Challenge--User-Interface/README.md

 Semantic HTML allows you to organize your HTML so that it is easy to read and for the browser, like chrome, to understand.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
-Block level elements are like boxes "stacked" on top of each other while, inline elements are like boxes right to each other.
+Block level elements are boxes "stacked" on top of each other while, inline elements are boxes right to each other.

 3. What are the 4 areas of the box model?
 Content, Padding, Border, Margin